 Instructions is a field that is used on the Service Request Work Center to help give guidance to a problem being reported, and it is not copied through to the Service Request.
 It is the long description field, which is actually displayed, the field that relates to INSTRACTIONS_LONGDESCRIPTION.
 (Note.
 The attribute is called INSTRACTIONS and not INSTRUCTIONS.)

 The two fields Service Group and Service are defined in the Service Groups application and are copied onto the Service Request when the ticket template is applied.
 They define the high-level services being offered to your organisation.
 They allow you to monitor the requests and work being performed to support the service.
-You also associate service groups and services with service level agreements (how you measure the service), and with assets, locations and configuration items that are needed to provide the service.
+You also associate service groups and services with service level agreements (how you measure the service), and with assets, A physical place where assets exist and where work can be performed.
+More and configuration items that are needed to provide the service.

 If you select a Service Group, the Services shown in the Select Value are those that belong to the service group.
 If you select a Service, the Service Group will be filled automatically.